 HMP is open to all HLS students.
 1Ls can apply as soon as they arrive on campus!
-Once accepted into HMP’s 32-hour training, HMP members can expect the following during their first semester once basic training is completed:
+(There also is an option to obtain clinical credit for mediating with HMP, described here.)
+Once a student has been accepted into the program and has completed HMP’s basic training course, HMP members can expect the following:

-HMP’s experienced liaisons and mediators provide feedback to new mediators.
+HMP’s experienced mediators provide feedback to new mediators.
 Providing feedback is a fundamental aspect of HMP’s model.

 PRO BONO CREDIT

-HMP student members are able to earn pro bono credit.
+HMP student members are able to earn credit towards the HLS pro bono requirement.
 Mediating, conducting HMP office hours, and teaching and coaching at HMP training all count towards the HLS pro bono requirement.